 Laws that help disarm dangerous people can play a role here, too.
 Extreme risk protection order laws can help prevent school and other types of shootings by disarming people who are in crisis and dangerous.
 Closing domestic violence loopholes is key as well.
 By working to keep guns out of the hands of domestic abusers, we reduce the chance that more children will be exposed to a dangerous mix of guns and violence in the home.
-Finally, ensuring that everyone must pass a background check is crucial to prevent people who are not legally allowed to own guns, such as convicted domestic abusers or dangerously mentally ill individuals, from acquiring them.

-A generation of young people has been profoundly impacted by violence in this country.
+Finally, ensuring that everyone must pass a background check is crucial to prevent people who are not A generation of young people has been profoundly impacted by violence in this country.
 And they're looking to legislators with the courage and conviction to lead on this issue.